What does “school readiness” mean?

 - Ready Communities – including businesses, faith-based organizations, early childhood service providers, community groups and local governments – support schools and families through information and promote access to high-quality child care and other early learning opportunities and services.

-Adapted from Virginia Department of Education’s School Readiness Principles.
+Adapted from Virginia’s Definition of School Readiness.